yeohhq/tp/docs/UserGuide.md

 * `a-tag friend enemy`  returns Appointments tagged `Friend` and `Enemy`

 #### 2.3.9 Finding an appointment by current date: `a-today`
-Finds your appointments scheduled on the current date.
+Finds your uncompleted appointments scheduled on the current date.

 Format: `a-today`